-Combined Anatomic Pathology Residency and Ph.D.
+Combined Anatomic Pathology Residency and M.S./Ph.D.

-The anatomic pathology residency program is combined with a Ph.D. in pathology, training veterinarians to become successful clinician scientists and leaders in veterinary pathology.
 Guided by the expertise of board-certified anatomic pathologists, trainees develop robust skills in research, teaching, and diagnostic pathology through examination of organ and tissue samples.
 Following completion of the program, residents are eligible for the board certification examination through the American College of Veterinary Pathologists.

 Program Highlights